Moriarty by Bond, United Kingdom18 October,2017

 Inspired by the spontaneity and celebratory energy of parties and exploring the idea that curating great events is an art form, design studio Bond crafted a visual identity for new luxury event planning business Moriarty based around a series of abstract ink illustrations.
 These are paired with high quality dyed papers and boards, bringing a measured and distinctive contrast to printed assets that included folders, business cards and pitch documents.

 Bond utilise a familiar visual language in the swirling forms of ink in water and the stencil cuts of type.
-The distinctiveness of the work really comes through in the quality of its execution, in the time and experimentation given to the creation of ink images, the use of complimentary solid colour and the materiality of uncoated dyed substrates and block foiling.
+The distinctiveness of the work really comes through in the quality of its execution, in the time and experimentation given to the creation of ink images, the use of complimentary solid colour and the materiality of uncoated dyed papers and block foiling.

 The colour contrast and gradation, layers, bubbles and gold flecks of image make deliver an immediate impact and connection with arts and crafts.
 For many, it is something associated with the very early years of art education, when a link is made between a systematic process and unexpected and surprising outcomes.
 Well-suited to event planning.